davea42/libdwarf-regressiontests/README.txt

+Latest update: April 20, 2017 (small tweaks)

-This directory (dwarftest) is the base which is used for regression testing of libdwarf.
+This directory (regressiontests) is the base which is used for regression testing of libdwarf.
 It will probably only be usable on a POSIX compliant system (Unix or Linux or possibly Mac).